State and Federal Programs

 After School Programs

 Schools in the San Lorenzo Unified School District have a variety of after school programs that are school or community sponsored or state and federally funded.
-Examples of after school programs include after school sports, on-site care programs, homework clubs, Boys and Girls club, the QUAD program and other clubs at the high school level based on interest groups.
+Examples of after school programs include after school sports, on-site care programs, homework clubs, Boys and Girls Club, the QUAD program and other clubs at the high school level based on interest groups.
 Please contact your child's school for more detailed information on after school program options available on campus and how to enroll.

 After School Care Programs (Elementary)

-State Funded After School Programs
+After School Care Programs (Middle)

 Information about the state and federal program evaluation can be provided upon request.
 Please contact the Educational Services Department at 317-4700.